pentandra/lifepreserver/items/blog/unexpected-surprises/index.md

 <!--MORE-->

-What I found was a message from an organization named [Giving Anonymously](http://givinganon.org/).
+What I found was a message from an organization named [Giving Anonymously].
 It said that some friend wanted to give us an anonymous gift and all we needed to do was reply and confirm that we would accept the gift.
 Again, I thought to myself, "Yeah, right!" and almost deleted it.
 Fortunately, I resisted the